neuropathbasel/X86_64_MinKNOW_GUI_4.3.26_install_script/README.md

 Scripted installation of Minknow control software version 4.3.26, nvidia GPU drivers and CUDA for GPU based base calling and GPU based sequence analysis such as methylation calling.

 The following series of steps was found to work with more than three different PCs of different vendors.
-On a Zotac Zbox the complete installation (including installation of xUbuntu) was possible in less than 25 minutes.

 ##this is work in progress
 before getting started, please refresh this page to work with the latest version.